top of page

 Many parents and teachers contact me for an assessment having wondered for some time if the difficulties they are seeing in a child's learning are due to dyslexia.
 An assessment will provide a profile of the learner's strengths and difficulties and recommendations are provided to support future development.

-A schools age full diagnostic assessment takes approximately 2 - 2.5 hours for primary aged children, and 2.5 -3 hours at Secondary age.
-Post-16 assessments take 3 - 3.5 hours.
-If there are concerns about mathematics these can be discussed to establish whether a "light touch" is needed to investigate further, or whether more in-depth assessment is required.
-Depending on concerns, assessment for both dyslexia and dyscalculia can be required and this is paced over two sessions.
+A schools age full diagnostic assessment for dyslexia takes approximately 2 - 2.5 hours for primary aged children, and 2.5 -3 hours at Secondary age.
+Post-16 dyslexia assessments take 3 - 3.5 hours.
+If there are concerns about mathematics these can be discussed to establish whether a "light touch" is needed to investigate further, or whether more in-depth assessment is required for mathematical difficulties (additional time/ fees may apply depending on the assessment commissioned).

-Following assessment, there will be some verbal feedback of initial findings and a full written report will follow about two weeks later (subject to cleared payment).
+Following assessment, there will be some verbal or emailed feedback of initial findings and a full written report will follow about two weeks later (subject to cleared payment).

 Occasionally the assessment profile can be unclear and there may not be sufficient information to make an identification of a specific learning difficulty.
 In this case, a full report is still supplied and recommendations will be made to support identified areas of difficulty.